 For example, if you have a question, you head over to Google on your phone, and typically your answer is right there.
 However, sometimes the answer to your question isn’t immediately apparent, and when this happens, you can feel frustrated and overwhelmed.

 Another example is when you send a message to a friend and expect a prompt response back from them.
 However, when that friend does not respond to you right away, you get frustrated.
 Does this sound familiar?

 If I had to list all of the areas of my life where I have been previously impatient, we would be here all day… and perhaps night.

 (1) Patience enables us to be more present in the moment

-However, if you choose to practice patience and to make the intention to enjoy your drive, you will be able to notice the beauty that surrounds you.
-Even more, you become more open to receive any signs and messages being sent your way from the universe.
+However, if you choose to practice patience and make the intention to enjoy your drive, you will be able to notice the beauty that surrounds you.
+Even more, you become more open to receiving any signs and messages sent your way from the universe.

 By practicing patience, we become more able to experience all that life has to offer us.
 Further, we are more able to recognize the opportunities that come our way, which we may have missed out on if our focus was elsewhere.

 (2) Patience allows us to lead a healthier and happier lifestyle

 With impatience comes frustration, stress, anxiety, and anger, and when our body is not in a relaxed state, our health becomes compromised.
 Stress can cause energetic imbalances and blockages in the body, which can then manifest in the physical body as illness.

 There is nothing beneficial about impatience, yet it can be an automatic response for many when it comes to situations out of our control.